 - Jess and Tegan @ Fiction No Chaser: Gosh I just love feisty blogs that have their own very clear and snarky voice.
 These two write hilarious and down and dirty book reviews paired with my favorite thing in the world: ALCOHOL.
 And let me tell you, these girls book review as much as I enjoy a glass of wine.
-I am in sheer awe of the amount of quality reviews they produce.
+I am in sheer awe of the number of quality reviews they produce.

 - Kaleena @ Reader Voracious: This book reviewer just hit 1,000 followers on WP, which is a big deal.
-As I write this, she is bad ass caught up in a 24/48 hr reading marathon.
+As I write this, she is badass caught up in a 24/48 hr reading marathon.
 You guessed it: 24 hours of reading in a 48-hour time span.
 Her reviews are stellar, but more notably, she provides book bloggers with resources for tracking books and how-to-guides for ARC databases, like Edelweiss.

 - Brandy Woods Snow @ Brandy Snow: I had to include one of my recent favorite authors since I just reviewed her new YA contemporary romance title, Meant To Be Broken.
 Brandy blogs about writing, her book, and has showcased cover reveals.
 She is an author, journalist, southerner, and definitely a YA writer to keep your eyes out for.
-You can check out my review of Meant To Be Broken here.